jgolob/maliampi/README.md

     - 'io_limited': processes that are not multithreaded and are generally limited by the speed files can be read and written.

+    - 'io_limited_local': processes that are I/O limited and should also be executed locally.

     - 'io_mem': processes that are limited by the speed of reading and writing files, but also require a lot of memory.

     - 'mutlithread': Tasks that have relatively modest cpu and memory requirements, but can benefit from multiple cpus and are not limited by reading and writing files.